-The total amount of estimated undiscounted cash flows required to settle the Company's estimated obligation as at December 31, 2020 is \$10,347,341 (December 31, 2019 - \$9,815,273).
-The revision in the estimated undiscounted cash flows during the year ended December 31, 2020 was due to updated quotes for the rehabilitation of Cerro Blanco and updated timing of cash flows, inflation rate and discount rate.
-The revision in the estimated cash flows during the year ended December 31, 2019 was due to updated quotes for the restoration of geothermal wells for Mita Geothermal and the restoration of dewatering wells and monitoring at Cerro Blanco.
-The calculation of present value of estimated future cash flows assumed a discount rate of 4.91% (December 31, 2019 - 6.75%) and an inflation rate of 3.24% (December 31, 2019 - 4.50%).
-The liabilities are expected to be settled at various dates which are currently expected to extend from 2022 to 2027.
-The changes were recorded in exploration and evaluation expenses in the consolidated statement of loss and comprehensive loss (note 6).
+The total amount of estimated undiscounted cash flows required to settle the Company's estimated obligation as at December 31, 2022, is \$14,225,644 (December 31, 2021 - \$10,294,335).
+The change in the rehabilitation provision estimate during the year ended December 31, 2022, was due to updated costs for the rehabilitation of Cerro Blanco and updated timing of cash flows, inflation rate and discount rate.
+The change in the rehabilitation provision estimate during the year ended December 31, 2021, was due to updated inflation and discount rates.
+The calculation of present value of estimated future cash flows assumed a discount rate of 9.20% (December 31, 2021 - 5.10%) and an inflation rate of 5.45% (December 31, 2021 - 3.10%).
+The liabilities are expected to be settled at various dates which are currently expected to extend from 2023 to 2029.
+The changes were recorded in exploration and evaluation expenses in the consolidated statement of loss and comprehensive loss (note 5).

-A 1% increase or decrease in the discount rate would cause the rehabilitation provision to decrease or increase, respectively, by approximately \$351,000.
+A 1% increase or decrease in the discount rate would cause the rehabilitation provision to decrease or increase by approximately \$397,000 and \$419,000, respectively.

-10. Income Tax
+9. Income Tax